Breastfeeding Your High-Risk Baby

-Breastfeeding is usually less stressful for a high-risk baby, because the baby sets the pace.
+Breastfeeding is usually less stressful than bottle feeding for a high-risk baby, because the baby sets the pace.
 A baby's heart and respiratory rates, oxygen saturation level, and body temperature tend to remain more stable, and often improve, during breastfeeding.
-This stability of physical systems means breastfeeding takes less energy and it is less "work" for the high-risk baby.
+This stability means breastfeeding takes less energy and it is less "work" for the high-risk baby.
 Of course, a baby must actually latch-on and actively suck to get milk during breastfeeding.
 This may take time for a baby to learn.
 When bottle-feeding, milk drips in the baby's mouth and a baby must swallow it, ready or not.

 Stages in breastfeeding progression